What is a homeowner loan?

 - Your income and outgoings

-Just be aware that when you apply for a loan, the lender will carry out a hard credit search, which will be marked on your credit file.
+Just be aware that when you apply for a loan, the lender will carry out a hard credit search that will be marked on your credit file.

 Compare the Market Limited acts as a credit broker, not a lender.
 To apply you must be a UK resident and aged 18 or over.
 Credit is subject to status and eligibility.